Every successful sports coach will tell you that games aren’t just won on the field or court. They’re won during planning and practice.

 - Sales Leadership Coaching

-The strategy below is an excerpt from my upcoming book, Sales Enablement 3.0 (The Blueprint to Sales Enablement Excellence).
+The strategy below is an excerpt from my new book, Sales Enablement 3.0 (The Blueprint to Sales Enablement Excellence).

 Talent Assessment and Acquisition